its-adiii/WAD_Practicals/README.md

-This Repositort contains all the Lab Practicals for SPPU TE - IT Web Application Development(WAD)
+This Repository contains all the Lab Practicals for SPPU TE - IT Web Application Development(WAD)